SALT: Discover the Varieties

 - Unsalted or No Salt Added: No salt is added during the processing of these foods.
 However, they still may be high in sodium because other ingredients may have added sodium.

-It's not that salt is a pariah.
-From a culinary standpoint, it is probably the single most important seasoning.
+Like everything else, the key is moderation.
+From a culinary standpoint, salt is probably the single most important seasoning.
 And these days, there are many different varieties to choose from.

 Table salt, also known as sodium chloride, is mined from underground salt deposits.
 It is usually heavily processed, stripped of any trace minerals, and may contain chemical additives to prevent clumping.
 Iodine is often added to processed table salt as an essential nutrient.